gosuda/Aira/README.md

 1. You send a natural-language command in any supported chat
 2. Aira spins up specialized AI agents that:
-   - Clone / read the latest codebase
+   - Read the latest codebase
-   - Plan changes with architectural awareness
+   - Plan changes (and record the architectural decision)
-   - Edit files via agent SDK
+   - Edit files, run tests, and deploy
-   - Run tests locally and in CI
+3. Every architectural decision is saved as an ADR and moved on the Kanban board automatically
-   - Generate PR or deploy directly (configurable)
+4. When human input is required, the AI posts the precise question directly into the original chat thread (e.g. “Should we use Redis or Dragonfly for this cache?”)
-3. You receive a **live push notification** with summary + key diffs + test status
+5. You reply naturally in the same thread — the AI continues instantly
-4. One tap: Approve → merge & deploy / Reject → rollback
+6. Live push notifications keep you in the loop even when you’re away

-5. You only review the big picture.
-Everything else is handled.
+You only review the big picture and answer questions when they appear.
+Everything else — including the permanent record of why — is handled.

 ---